Necco logo

 The full list of requirements depends on the specific state you live in, but some criteria are universal.
 For instance, you must pass a background check, a health screening, a home study, and you must attend preparatory training classes.
 To ensure you meet all criteria for your state, contact your local Necco office.

 Necco provides the highest level of support to both our foster parents and foster children.
-Using a team approach, our skilled staff of case managers and therapists are with you every step of the way.
+Using a team approach, our skilled staff of case managers and therapists is with you every step of the way.
 We will assist and help guide you through any decisions you need to make.

 Adoption at Necco